Maxime-LBT/testnet-bitcoin-deposit-nextjs/README.md

 This is a simple Next.js application that allows users to generate testnet Bitcoin payment requests, display a QR code for the payment, and check the payment status in real-time.

+## Demo

+You can try out the live demo of the application at: https://bitcoin-request-nise955cq-autoraz.vercel.app/

 ## Key Features

 - **Generate HD Wallet**: Automatically creates a new HD (Hierarchical Deterministic) wallet every time the server is restarted or the page is reloaded.